S-400 missile system: Russia

-A regular S-400 battalion consists of up to eight launchers with 32 missiles and a mobile command post.
-On 21 May 2007 the Russian Air Force announced that S-400 systems would be put on combat duty around Moscow and Central Russia by 1 July 2007.
-The S-400 was also deployed near the town of Elektrostal.

-On 6 August 2007 the first regiment equipped with S-400 systems entered active service in Moscow Oblast near Elektrostal, according to Channel One Russia.
+On 21 May 2007 the Russian Air Force announced that S-400 systems would be put on combat duty near the town of Elektrostal in Moscow Oblast, to defend Moscow and Central Russia, by 1 July 2007.
+On 6 August 2007 the first regiment equipped with S-400 systems entered active service near Elektrostal, according to Channel One Russia.
 The regiment was the 606th Guards Anti-air Rocket Regiment, 9th PVO Division, 1st PVO Corps, of the Special Purpose Command.

 On 8 February 2008 Lt.
-Gen. Vladimir Sviridov announced that Russia would be replacing the S-300 systems in the Northwest of Russia with the S-400.
+Gen. Vladimir Sviridov announced that Russia would be replacing the S-300 systems in the northwest of Russia with the S-400.
 Military experts expect Russia's use of the system as a major component of their ballistic missile defense until 2020.

-In September 2006 Deputy Prime Minister Sergei Ivanov announced the purchase of 18 S-400 battalions for internal defense for the period 2007–15.
+In September 2006 Deputy Prime Minister Sergei Ivanov announced the purchase of 18 S-400 battalions for internal defense for the period 2007–2015.

-On 17 March 2009 Russia's defense minister announced that a second regiment equipped with advanced S-400 Triumf air defense missile systems had been put into combat service.

-On 26 August 2009 the General Staff said S-400 systems had been deployed in the Russian Far East to counter possible North Korean missile tests and prevent fragments from falling onto Russian territory.

-In February 2011 a second unit of S-400 missile systems was deployed at Dubrovki, north of Moscow.
-The 210th Air Defense Regiment consists of two battalions, each deploying eight launch points of four missiles.
-In February 2011, it was also announced that the missile system will be deployed in the southern Kuril Islands.

 The Baltic Fleet in Kaliningrad received S-400 SAM systems which went into operational status in April 2012.
 One S-400 divizion is deployed on combat duty in the Russian far east city of Nakhodka.

 As of 2012, one system (in Electrostal) was operational, with three more S-400 battalions being deployed.
 All 56 battalions will be delivered by 2020.
-Russia is also setting up two regiments of S-400 in the Eastern Military district.

-As of September 2013 the Russian Armed Forces had five S-400 regiments: two in Moscow, one in the Pacific fleet, one in the Baltic Fleet, and one in the Southern Military District.
-Starting in 2014, the army was to receive two to three sets of regimental units of S-400 systems every year.
-Another S-400 regiment was to be put on combat duty around Moscow by the end of 2013.
-Russia eventually plans to deploy 28 S-400 regiments by 2020, each comprising two or three battalions with four systems each.